Brought to you by:

 Dinner: La Taqueria

 The sharing style menu features quesadillas, ceviche, tortilla soup, tortas and lots more.
 An impressive cocktail menu is guaranteed to keep you hydrated right through the night.
-La Taqueria is a great spot for a lively night out with a group of friends.

 More info: La Taqueria